The Cairngorms Up-Close: Gallery

 Where and when encountered: Tarrig Mhore on 13 May 2025

 About: Small coppers live in a wide variety of habitats, including unimproved grassland, woodland clearings, heathland, and moorland.
 They are common across much of Great Britain, but less so in the Scottish Highlands on account of their favouring of warm, dry conditions.
-Sorrels are the principal food-plant for larvae.
+Sorrels are the principal food-plant for larvae, with docks also used.

 Meadow brown (Maniola jurtina)